kal2127/detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 Feature scaling using StandardScaler

-Transformations fitted on training data only to avoid data leakage
+All transformations fitted on training data only to prevent data leakage

 ✔ Handling Class Imbalance